ssborbis/ContextSearch-Native-App/README.md

 ### Using Python3
 * Be sure to install python v3 before using the native app

+Run install.py.
+In windows, ths should be done from an administrative command prompt.

 ## Windows

 ##### Step 1